-Thanks to a new common structure, ISO 14001:2015 has a higher level of compatibility with other management system standards, such as ISO 9001:2015, ISO 27001:2013 and the forthcoming ISO 45001 which will make integration easier.
-There have been changes to the structure, key concepts and terminology of the standard.
+Thanks to a new common structure, ISO 14001:2015 has a higher level of compatibility with other management system standards, such as ISO 9001:2015, ISO 27001:2013 and ISO 45001 which will make integration easier.
+There were changes to the structure, key concepts and terminology of the standard.

 - Three years to transition (deadline of 15 September 2018)

 - Existing certifications can be upgraded at any point in the three years

 - ISO 14001:2004 certificates will have valid until dates of the transition deadline.

 The new standard will follow the ten section structure defined in Annex SL, common to all recent ISO Standards.

 This is a new requirement to identify the internal and external factors and conditions that affect an organization.
 Examples of internal issues could include an organization’s culture and capabilities, whilst external issues could include the effects of climate change, flooding and the availability of natural resources to name but a few.
 The organization needs to identify the stakeholders of its EMS and any requirements they have.